twse/random-stuff/README.md

 This font family covers the following diacritics:
 1. **All** characters of the six Windows Code Pages, i.e. 1252 (Western Europe), 1250 (Central and Eastern Europe), 1257 (Baltic), 1254 (Turkish), 1253 (Greek), 1258 (Vietnamese) and also all characters of eleven macOS Code Pages (US Roman, Celtic, Central Europe, Croatian, Greek, Icelandic, Irish Gaelic, Lappish, Romanian, Southern Europe and Turkish).
 2. **All** diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc.) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Proto-Indo-European etc. etc. etc.
-3. **All** diacritics required for ISO 9 ("Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)
+3. **All** diacritics required for ISO 9 ("Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Tajik, Mongolian, Kazakh, Tatar, etc. etc. etc.)
 4. **All** diacritics of all five Adobe Latin character sets.

 ## Other vector fonts (ordinary Unicode)
 Created with FontCreator 5.6 (2007) - FontCreator 7.0 or higher can create OpenType fonts.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
-* **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, Tagish, etc.).
-This font comes in one style only - Regular. **TODO:** Rename this font to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
+* **Geneva Mega** is for use with Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, Tagish, Dogrib, Gwich'in, Cayuga, Haisla, etc. etc. etc.).
+This font comes in one style only - Regular. **TODO:** Rename this font to avoid clashes with names on which Apple holds a trademark.

-## Pixel fonts (ordinary Unicode)
+## Pixel fonts (ordinary Unicode) created with FontCreator 5.6
-* **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
-Created using FontCreator 5.6.
+* **Cyrano Text**: Based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
 * **Generic Menu**: Based on the font used in WarioWare GBA and NDS games.
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 * **LTROL Font**: Based on the font used in the American version of Lufia: The Ruins of Lore.
-Created using CrystalTile2 and FontCreator 5.6.
+Created using CrystalTile2.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
 * **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font used in the IBM ThinkPad Power Series 820 command line (with different glyph designs).
-Originally created as non-resident fonts with [FontEdit II by Iván Llanas](http://www.geocities.ws/ivan_llanas/software/fontedit2.html) and FONTEDIT by Michael J. Mefford for PC Magazine.
 * **ZOE TFOM**: Based on the font used in western versions of Zone of the Enders: The Fist of Mars, excluding CJK Unified Ideographs.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

 ## Manually bulk-adding names to Mozilla credits list using command line